MicrosoftDocs/memdocs/sccm/core/clients/manage/inventory/extend-hardware-inventory.md

  In Configuration Manager, you no longer edit the sms_def.mof file as you did in Configuration Manager 2007.
 Instead, you can enable and disable WMI classes, and add new classes to collect by hardware inventory by using client settings.
 Configuration Manager provides the following methods to extend hardware inventory.

 > [!NOTE]
 >  If you have manually changed the Configuration.mof file to add custom inventory classes, these changes will be overwritten when you update  to the 1602 release.
-To keep using custom classes after you update, you must add these to the ‘Added extensions’ section of the Configuration.mof file after you update to 1602.
+To keep using custom classes after you update, you must add these to the "Added extensions" section of the Configuration.mof file after you update to 1602.
 > However, you must not modify anything above this section, as these sections are reserved for  modification by Configuration Manager.
 A backup of your custom Configuration.mof can be found in:
 > **<CM Install dir\>\data\hinvarchive\\**.